yellowtree/geoip-detect/readme.txt

 * NEW: Drastically improving performance if the the lookup is performed for the current IP more than once (e.g. because of shortcodes without AJAX mode)
 * UI: Showing the time for the subsequent lookup on the Test Lookup page

+* Update the list of available APIs for getting the external IP
 * Minimum Wordpress version is 5.4 now.
 * Update some internal libraries & dev tools